The Sisters (1938 film): Casting

 Davis opted to go on suspension and remained on suspension when the studio offered her Garden of the Moon, a Busby Berkeley musical, instead.
 "I was on suspension for a good part of the year following Jezebel.
 So much wasted time at a time when I felt my career could from then on become a truly successful one...
 It took a lot of courage to go on suspension.
 One received no salary...
 I couldn't afford it, nor could I afford, career-wise, to make films such as Comet Over Broadway and Garden of the Moon!"

 After Irene Dunne declined the role of Louise in The Sisters, Davis was offered it and accepted.
 The script had originally been purchased for Kay Francis, but was shelved when the studio decided to relegate her to B movies for the remainder of her contract.
 Davis said, "I was delighted with this part because it was a change of pace...
 I was always challenged by a new type of person to play."

 Davis had been put on suspension 1 April 1938.
 She and Wallis of Warners agreed to a truce, with The Sisters as part of the settlement on 29 April.
 John Garfield was originally meant to play the part of the reporter; then Fredric March was sought.
 By May 11 Anita Louise and Bryan had firmed as Davis' sisters and George Brent or Humphrey Bogart were contenders for the male lead.
+Lewis said that George Brent was set to co star but the producer pushed for Errol Flynn.

-Eventually Errol Flynn got the role.
+Eventually Flynn got the role.
 Although Davis welcomed the opportunity to co-star with Errol Flynn ("he was a big box office star at the time and it could only be beneficial to me to work with him"), she was unhappy to learn he alone was being given billing above the title.
 "At that time I had no billing clause in my contract," she recalled.
 "I felt after Jezebel that my name should always appear above the title.
 That is star billing."
-It was Flynn' least sympathetic role to date.
+It was Flynn's least sympathetic role to date.

 After taking a determined stand with the studio, Davis was billed above the title, although second to Flynn.
 Producer Hal B. Wallis later admitted the billing dispute was the studio's way of keeping Davis in check and "giving her a dose of her own medicine."